 1. Gives you a professional presence

-Having an author website gives you a professional presence.
+Having an author website gives you a professional presence especially if you want to get published.
 It makes your work stand out and shows potential editors, agents, and publishers that you're taking your life as a writer seriously.

 A good website can help you stand out from all the other queries that editors and agents get each month.
 It also shows that you're up to date with technology.